Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Explicit computations for sl2,p=2

 so that it admits no $1$-dimensional representations, in particular no highest-weight vectors.
-Starting from the assumption of a vector $v$ with $\psi_1v=\bpsi_1v=0$ we find for $\Xi\neq 0$ a $4$-dimensional irreducible representation of this algebra (which is hence a full matrix algebra)

-This can be trivially extended to all $\psi_n,\bpsi_n,n\geq 0$, since all remaining generators are central, and induced up to full twisted representation.
-If we evaluate $L_n,n\geq 0$ on this top space we find

-Hence $L_1$ acts on $v,\psi_0\bpsi_0v$ by zero and on $\psi_0v,\bpsi_0v$, by eigenvalues $\mp \Xi$ (a Whittaker-type behaviour), and $L_0$ acts on $v,\psi_0\bpsi_0v$ as a Jordan block (a logarithmic behaviour) and terms involving $\psi_{-1},\bpsi_{-1}$, so the top space is not preserved, however these contributions are nilpotent, but they add higher correction terms on the true groundstates in a similar way the regular connection adds lower correction terms. \\
+To determine the category of representations as in Lemma \ref{lm_repTwistedClifford}, we note that $\psi_1,\bpsi_1$ and $\psi_{-1},\bpsi_{-1}$ have unchanged commutator relations.
+A simple base change gives modified base pairs